Nathan Brody

 Nathan Brody is an American psychology professor Emeritus known for his work on intelligence and personality.

-Brody received his BA from University of New Hampshire and his MA and PhD from University of Michigan.
-He taught at Wesleyan University and is currently an emeritus professor there.
+Brody completed a BA at the University of New Hampshire and an MA and PhD at the University of Michigan.
+He taught at Wesleyan University and is currently there a professor emeritus.

-In 1995, Brody was part of an 11-member American Psychological Association task force led by Ulric Neisser which published Intelligence: Knowns and Unknowns, a report written in response to The Bell Curve.
-In 1998, he was one of the contributors to the 1998 special issue devoted to Arthur Jensen in Intelligence, where he praised Jensen's work as a "formidable contribution" to the topic of race and intelligence, though disagreeing to some extent with them.
+Brody was part of an 11-member 1995 American Psychological Association task force led by Ulric Neisser which published Intelligence: Knowns and Unknowns, a report written in response to The Bell Curve.
+He was one of the contributors to the 1998 special issue devoted to Arthur Jensen in Intelligence, where he praised Jensen's work as a "formidable contribution" to the topic of race and intelligence, despite disagreeing about some points.